 Mat gets the medallion back, with a few of the replicas Elayne made, and decides to face the gholam head on.
 He manages to lure it out and “kill” it by kicking it off of a Skimming platform and into the supposedly endless void.
 The Skimming was created by one of the Kin from the palace.
 Mat decides he wants to give the two replica medallions to Tuon and Olver.
 The fight with the gholam was a little anti-climactic considering the gholam was a continued nuisance and hard to kill.
 I was hoping Mat would kill it outright using the medallion or some other item.
 I wonder who the new owner had been.
 Presumably Moridin.

 In the final chapters, Mat, Thom, and Noal finally leave for the Tower of Ghenjei.
 They enter and use Mat’s surreal luck to navigate the place.
 They find Moiraine and Mat makes a bargain to help them escape.
 The Eelfinn take one of Mat’s eyes.
-He has now almost the spitting image of Odin.
+He is now almost the spitting image of Odin when he travels anonymously.
 He has had many similar events happen to him that happen to Odin the Norse myths.
-Even with the bargain they have to fight their way out.
+But even with the bargain they have to fight their way out.
 Noal sacrifices himself to help them escape.
 He reveals himself as Jain Farstrider.
 This was hinted throughout the last few books so it wasn’t a surprise, but he does say something interesting.
 He tells Mat that if he ever sees a Malkieri, he should tell them that Jain Farstrider died with his hands clean.
 What could that mean?
 Was Jain Malkieri?
 Did he have anything to do with the fall of that kingdom?

 In the epilogue, Olver and Talmanes are playing Snakes and Foxes.
 This is the first time we get Olver’s point of view.
 He seems to be more aware and intelligent than we were led to believe.
 He opens Verin’s letter to Mat and Talmanes gets mad, but he reads it too.
 The letter reveals that a large force of Shadowspawn were sent to attack Caemlyn through the Waygate there.
 Verin explains that she assumed Mat would open it after a few days if she didn’t return.
 Mat refrained from opening it so he wouldn’t be tied by more Aes Sedai plots.
 Talmanes rushes out and raises the Band after he sees Caemlyn is under attack.
 The Shadowspawn have arrived and it was exactly one month as Verin predicted.
 Of course, Elayne and her army are gone when the attack happens.
 Hopefully Talmanes and the dragon canons can fend off the attack.
 We will see this battle, or its aftermath, in the final book.